8200383/ethereum-chain-analysis-and-data-warehouse-design/README.md

 - [ ] What are the most popularly exchanged digital tokens, represented by ERC-721 and ERC-20 smart contracts?
 - [ ] The biggest transactions over the last 24 hours?
 - [ ] Transactions with the highest gas fee over the last 24 hours?
+# 2. Data Source

-# 2. Fact and Dimensional Tables
+# 3. Fact and Dimensional Tables
 The star schema for the Ethereum Chain Analysis and Data Warehouse Design consists of the following dimensions and facts:

 | **Facts**           | **Description**                                                                                                                                |